 is Accessible Philosophy

 This page shares work and ideas for creating inclusive philosophy curriculum and groups for adults with intellectual and developmental disabilities.
-By no means are these suggestions meant to be ONLY for people with IDD.

 “Big Ideas” Discussion Group with Detour Company Theatre’s “Detour Academy” Spring 2021

 -Reasons: How do we explain what we think?

 -Personal identity: Are we who we are because of our memories?
 Our interests?
 Our bodies?

 -Other minds: Can we mind-read?
 What kind of thing has a mind/consciousness?

 -Dreams: Are dreams real?
 How do our sleeping dreams relate to the idea of dreams as goals/hopes?